 A nonprofit organization should consider getting Chamber of Commerce/Nonprofit Organization Liability Insurance.

-Chamber of Commerce/Nonprofit Organization Liability Insurance will cover you for risks not addressed by your general liability policy.
+Chamber of Commerce/Nonprofit Organization Liability Insurance helps protect your organization from risks not covered by a general liability policy.

 - Bodily injury